 Although the colonoscopy itself will be performed by a gastroenterologist or colonoscopist who is a clinical specialist outside of your CF care team, let your CF team know if you are planning to have a colonoscopy and encourage open communication with the physician performing your colonoscopy.
 Working closely with your care team and the specialist will help you coordinate your care by addressing your individual CF-specific needs.

 Unlike the typical preparation for a colonoscopy, the bowel preparation for people with CF is more intensive than for the general population.
 People with CF tend to have thick, sticky intestinal mucus that makes it more difficult to clean out their colons.
 That's why it's important to carefully review the steps of a CF-specific bowel preparation with your CF care team so that your colonoscopy can be effectively performed the first time it is attempted.

 Colonoscopy is generally a low-risk procedure, but there is always a small chance of bleeding and injury, such as colonic perforation, infection, and missed lesions.

-“I typically say to my patients, 'There is no perfect test for colon cancer, and even with a good preparation, some lesions can be missed.
-Colonoscopy is the best test currently available to look for and remove colonic polyps, and to identify potential cancers.'” -- James Abraham, M.D., CF Gastroenterologist (adult), University of Minnesota
+“I typically say to my patients, 'There is no perfect test for colon cancer, and even with good preparation, some lesions can be missed.
+Colonoscopy is the best test currently available to look for and remove colonic polyps, and to identify potential cancers.'” -- James Abraham, MD, a CF gastroenterologist, University of Minnesota

 Although the benefits of colorectal cancer screening typically outweigh the risks, it is important to discuss colonoscopy screening with your CF care team and colonoscopist to ensure that colonoscopy is the right screening choice for you.